aaronmams/jekyll-now/_posts/2017-01-27-Initial thoughts on Genetic Programming.md

 I've been casually reading papers on Genetic Programming and Symbolic Regression for a little over a week now so I figured it was high time I stopped thinking about GP and started trying to DO a GP.

-What I've taken from the stuff I've read so far that I thought was really cool was the idea of trying to uncover the underlying structure of data from nothing more than the data itself.
+What I've taken from the stuff I've read so far that I thought was really cool is the idea of trying to uncover the underlying structure of data from nothing more than the data itself.
 There are all sorts of cool applications of GP that I've seen but the things that are most relevant to the types of stuff I work on are:

 1. making good predictions from data and
 2. trying to answer questions about the structure of a data generating process in a model-free environment (I'll talk more about what this means).